 It’s doesn’t help that we’re overly trusting of our inner commentary that plays in our mental background.
 If we aren’t conscious of our mind’s fallibility, we might become victims of our own fixed patterns of thinking.

-For us to gain a better awareness of how we process things on an internal level, we need to understand of the basic mechanics of the mind.
+For us to gain a better awareness of how we process things on an internal level, we need to understand the basic mechanics of the mind.

 The mind is composed of two parts: the conscious and subconscious mind.